 These delicate buttermints are a perfect easy-to-make gift.

-Place butter in large bowl.
+Place butter in bowl.
 Beat at low speed, scraping bowl often, until creamy.
 Add powdered sugar, whipping cream and peppermint extract.
 Continue beating 2-5 minutes or until mixture forms a soft dough.

 Divide dough in half.
 Beat red food color into one-half of dough.
 Continue beating until dough is pink.
 Beat green food color into other half of dough; beat until dough is light green.